TwilioDevEd/authy2fa-rails/README.md

    Once ngrok is running, open up your browser and go to your ngrok URL.
 It will look something like this: `http://9a159ccf.ngrok.io`

-1. Go to your https://dashboard.authy.com.
-In the menu to the right you'll find the **Settings**.
-Look for **OneTouch settings** and update the _Endpoint/URL_ with the endpoint you created.
+1. Go to your [Console](https://www.twilio.com/console/authy/) and create a new application.
+In the menu to the you'll find the **Push Authentication**.
+Look for **Webhooks** and update the _Endpoint/URL_ with the endpoint you created.
 Something like this:

    `http://[your-ngrok-subdomain].ngrok.io/authy/callback`